Creating Model Configurations

 Finding Methods and Registers

-Registers: SFAN, CFAN, PFAN, FAN1, FSW1, RPM1, RPM2
+Registers: SFAN, CFAN, PFAN, FAN1, FSW1, FRDC, FTGC, RPM1, RPM2

-Methods: FANG, FANW, GFSD, SFSD, SFNV, FRSP
+Methods: FANG, FANW, GFSD, SFSD, SFNV, FRSP, STMM, GFRM

 Probing Registers and Methods